tytydraco/yessleep/out/Casper_the_Cat.md

-I held my hands in front my face, “Please, why are you doing this?”
-I yelled, tears streaming down my face.
+I held my hands in front of my face, “Please, why are you doing this?”
+I yelled, tears streaming down my cheeks.
 For a moment the man remained motionless.
 Then he crouched on his haunches.
 He peeled off his mask.
 I flinched and moved back slightly.
 The light of the dawn revealed him to be a handsome young man with bright blue eyes and fair hair.
 Couldn’t have been more than twenty years old.
 I think I even recognized him.
 Had he been a student of mine?
-“Why don’t you tell me.
+“Why don’t you tell me?
 Why does anyone do anything?” his lip curled into a snarl and he held up the knife ready to plunge it into my stomach when suddenly we both heard a loud growl.
 The sound of it made me think of the zoo.
 And *Jurassic Park*.

+The intruder froze in place.
+His face turned white in the half light of dawn.

+My jaw dropped open.

+An enormous pair of yellow eyes stared at us from the darkness of my bedroom.
+The light of dawn reflected hideously off the *tapetum* at the back of the thing’s eyes.

+My lungs turned solid from fear.
+I dared not breathe.

+The creature growled and hissed.
+It’s ears bent back and it crouched.

+Ready to pounce.

 I heard the intruder yell with horror.
-Saw him leap to his feet as a shadow which grew behind me suddenly leapt into the air and pinned him to the ground.
+Saw him scramble to his feet.
+With a roar the beast suddenly leapt into the air and pinned him to the ground.
 I heard the intruder scream in pain as whatever the thing was tore at him with its teeth and claws.
 Ripping chunks of meat and viscera.
 The screaming soon turned to gurgles and then was gone all together.
 For a long time, all that could be heard was the tearing of meat and tendons and the wet chewing of a carnivorous beast.
 I sat on the floor fixated by fear and shock.
 I felt like if I moved I would be next to die.
 I was cold and shivering.

 The whole time my mind felt numb and blank.
 I felt like I’d swallowed TV static and it had filled up my brain and limbs.
 Every so often I would feel a warm fleck of blood or some other fluid hit my cheek as the beast continued to feast messily on the intruder.
-Soon all trace of the intruder was gone save a few bits of bone and uneaten entrails.
+Soon all trace of the intruder was gone save for a massive blood stain.

-As the light in the house grew brighter I could finally see the beast clearly.
+As the light in the house grew brighter I could finally see the beast more clearly.
 It was about twice the size of a tiger and had dark patterned fur.
 Its head was enormous, ears were long with tufts of fur sticking out.
 The snout was stained red with dried blood.
 It was busy licking its enormous clawed paws when it stood up and fixed gigantic yellow eyes on me.
 “C-Casper?”
 I said looking directly at the beast.
 It looked just like him.
 I mean, like he would look if he was a giant tiger.
 I felt my heart accelerate.
 The blood pumping faster and harder through my veins.